xleonzhao/ccnp-encor/23-SD-Access-WAN.md

 * use the Bidirectional Forwarding Detection (BFD) probes in the SD-WAN tunnels to track a tunnel’s packet loss, latency, and jitter
 * AAR provides the ability to consider factors in path selection outside of those used by standard routing protocols
 * switch transport if needed

+## Example of how they work together

+### Policy creation

+* _vManage_ platform defines policies, such as:
+  * Business-critical applications (e.g., Office 365, Salesforce) must always use the MPLS link for reliability.
+  * Non-critical traffic (e.g., social media, software updates) should use broadband to reduce costs.
+  * Failover policy: If MPLS fails, business-critical traffic should switch to LTE.

+### vEdge Registration

+* It authenticates itself with the _vBond_ Orchestrator using certificates and cryptographic keys.
+* Once authenticated, the _vBond_ helps the _vEdge_ establish a secure DTLS/TLS connection with the _vSmart_ Controller.

+### Route Exchange

+* Branch A’s _vEdge_ advertises 192.168.1.0/24 (its local subnet) to the _vSmart_ Controller.
+* Data Center’s _vEdge_ advertises 10.1.1.0/24 to the _vSmart_ Controller.
+* The _vSmart_ Controller distributes these routes to both Branch A and the Data Center _vEdge_
+* The routes also include:
+  * The Transport Locator (TLOC) of the destination vEdge (i.e., the public IP or private IP of the vEdge router’s WAN interface).
+  * The transport path(s) available (e.g., MPLS, broadband, LTE) with associated performance metrics.
+  * Any policies that should be applied for that traffic (e.g., QoS or segmentation).

+### Traffic Forwarding

+* When a user at Branch A accesses an application hosted at the Data Center, the Branch A _vEdge_ establishes an IPsec tunnel with the Data Center _vEdge_.
+* Traffic is routed based on policies (e.g., MPLS for critical traffic, broadband for non-critical traffic).

 ## Cisco SD-WAN Cloud OnRamp (CoR)